BjoernRave/i18n-magic/README.md

   OPENAI_API_KEY: '.', // Alternative to using .env file
   GEMINI_API_KEY: '', // Alternative to using .env file
   disableTranslation: false, // Set to true to skip automatic translations during the scan step.
 Useful if you want to sync the other languages during CI/CD using sync.
+  autoClear: true, // When using the scan command, always run the clean before

   // Optional: Namespace-specific configurations for pruned translations
   pruneNamespaces: [